kaistmm/seed-pytorch/README.md

 * `--distributed` for DDP (set like `CUDA_VISIBLE_DEVICES=0,1,2,3`).
 > **Note**: In this paper, we didn't use `--mixedprec` and `--distributed` options.

+> **Note on using your own pretrained models:** If you are using your own pretrained backbone and encounter key mismatch errors due to prefixes from a other training environment (e.g., `module.` or `your_previous_classname.`), please refer to the [Utilities & Troubleshooting](#utilities--troubleshooting) section.
+There, you can find simple instructions on how to resolve key name inconsistencies in your weights by removing the prefix.

 ---

 ## 🧪 Evaluation